 - = Over $390 (but that doesn't include replacing electronic components that are known to fail such as the height sensors).

 We are The Suspension Experts.
 We know the ins and outs of the assortment of components that make up the faulty air suspension system you currently have in your Mercury Grand Marquis.
 This is why we created a kit that eliminates the dependency on these faulty parts to function correctly and in sync in order for your air suspension to continue working.
 This kit includes two American-Made coil springs to delete the airbags in the rear.
 Our kit is the ONLY kit on the market that includes high-quality American-Made coil springs.
-We stand behind our products with our lifetime limited warranty.
+We stand behind our products with our 1-year warranty.
 The kit saves you time, frustration, and lots of money.
 Did we mention the cost difference is huge?
 Lets take a look at the price difference between an air vs non-air suspension system.
 Here we compare three prices: that of air suspension repair or replacement at the dealer, that of installing aftermarket air suspension parts on your Grand Marquis yourself, and that of getting rid of the faulty original air suspension and installing a Strutmasters brand new coil spring suspension conversion kit today.
 Youll be glad you did.

 FOVY5560A, 3U2Z5580AA, 6W1Z5560AA, 3U2Z5580BA, 3U2Z5580PA, F8VZ5560AA, F8MZ5560AA